A Framework for Blockchain Architecture Design: Definitions and Main Results

-Observe that the definition of ends can be extended such that any finite graph has $0$ ends.
+We use the convention that any finite graph has $0$ ends.
 Moreover, due to K\"onig's Lemma, any locally finite infinite graph has at least one end.
 From this definition, it is clear that the number of ends in an infinite graph cannot be inferred from the properties of any finite subgraph.